ashleyliu0407/Google-Developer-Group-CV/README.md

 # Google-Developer-Group-CV

+## Important Notes

+Before adding or committing changes, ensure that `.gitignore` excludes you virtual environment folder to avoid pushing dependencies.

 ## Requirements

 Use a virtual environment when running the program.
 To create a virtual environment, follow the steps: